Andrea Cinciarini

-Andrea Cinciarini (born 21 June 1986) is an Italian professional basketball player who last played for Scafati Basket of the Lega Basket Serie A (LBA).
+Andrea Cinciarini (born 21 June 1986) is an Italian professional basketball player for New Basket Brindisi of the Serie A2.

 Professional career

 In 2012 he signed with Pallacanestro Reggiana.

 On 27 April 2014 Cinciarini won the European 3rd-tier league, the EuroChallenge.
 He also received the EuroChallenge Final Four MVP award, after he had 7 points and 7 assists in the Final, in which Reggiana beat Triumph Lyubertsy 65–79.

 On 9 July 2015 Cinciarini signed a multi-year deal with Olimpia Milano.
 After six seasons in Milano where he was the team captain, he parted ways on 10 August 2021.
 He returned to Reggio Emilia, signing a three years contract.

 On 8 December 2023 he signed with Victoria Libertas Pesaro of the Italian Lega Basket Serie A (LBA).

 On 23 September 2024 he signed with Scafati Basket of the Lega Basket Serie A (LBA).

 National team career

 Since 2009, Cinciarini has been a part of the senior men's Italian national team.

 He was called up to the squad that would take part in EuroBasket 2015, which began on 5 September.